 Here are some points you may want to consider:

 - Offer courses that are heavily impacted or oversubscribed in fall and/or spring terms.
 Avoid offering courses that were underenrolled or canceled due to lack of enrollment in fall or spring.

 - In summer, students want to make up deficits, take courses needed to graduate, or take courses required in their major.
-Thus, departments will do better offering courses that are required for the core or the major.
+Thus, departments will do better offering courses that are required for general education or the major.

 - Eliminate courses from the summer schedule that have proven economically marginal or unsuccessful during the previous two summers.